 - Lack of general public awareness

-But I beseech you to look again.
+Let’s take a closer look!
 2021 is already proving to be a pivotal year for EVs.
 Automakers are making commitments to make only EVs in droves.
 We’ve reached a tipping point.

 Frankly, I feel an obligation to tout the benefits of EVs by sharing the facts; Facts that everyday drivers who enjoy money can’t (or shouldn’t) ignore.